-The Performance-Based Compensation Program of Sealed Air Corporation (the Program) was approved most recently by our stockholders at the 2005 annual meeting with amendments approved by our stockholders at the 2008 annual meeting.
+The Performance-Based Compensation Program of Sealed Air Corporation (the "Program") was approved by our stockholders at the 2005 annual meeting with amendments approved by our stockholders at the 2008 annual meeting.
 The objective of the Program is to permit the Compensation Committee to make awards of restricted stock and restricted stock units under our 2005 Contingent Stock Plan and to approve cash bonuses under our cash bonus arrangements that are subject to the attainment of pre-established objective performance goals that meet the requirements of Section 162(m) of the Internal Revenue Code and are thus fully deductible as performance-based compensation even if compensation exceeds the \$1 million limit of Section 162(m).
 Under the current executive compensation program, the Compensation Committee intends to rely on the Program for deductibility of annual cash bonuses and SLO awards, as well as for any other grants of restricted stock or restricted stock units that may be awarded to participating executive officers.
-However, long term incentive compensation awards are intended to be made primarily in the form of PSU awards under the 2005 Contingent Stock Plan, which awards once earned are intended to qualify as performance-based compensation under the provisions of the 2005 Contingent Stock Plan rather than under the Program.
+However, long-term incentive compensation awards are intended to be made primarily in the form of PSU awards under the 2005 Contingent Stock Plan, which awards once earned are intended to qualify as performance-based compensation under the provisions of the 2005 Contingent Stock Plan rather than under the Program.

-2009 Performance-Based Compensation Program Goals and Achievements.
-During the first ninety days of 2009, the Compensation Committee approved preestablished performance goals for 2009 cash bonuses that would be paid in 2010 to the named executive officers and several other executives, for SLO awards to be made in connection with 2009 bonuses, and for stock awards that the Compensation Committee may make in 2010 under the 2005 Contingent Stock Plan to the same group of officers and executives.
+2010 Performance-Based Compensation Program Goals and Achievements.
+During the first ninety days of 2010, the Compensation Committee approved pre-established performance goals for 2010 cash bonuses that would be paid in 2011 to the named executive officers and several other executives, for SLO awards to be made in connection with 2010 bonuses, and for stock awards that the Compensation Committee may make in 2011 under the 2005 Contingent Stock Plan to the same group of officers and executives.
 The goals and the achievement levels required to allow the Compensation Committee to approve bonuses and awards up to the limit provided in the Program were as follows:

-- 2009 diluted earnings per share (adjusted as described below) of at least \$1.25 per share; - 2009 operating expenses (as adjusted) at budgeted exchange rates (excluding selling, general, administrative and research and development expenses but excluding goodwill impairment charges) less than or equal to \$722 million; - 2009 net operating profit after tax (as adjusted) of at least \$344 million; - 2009 net income (as adjusted) above \$230 million; - 2009 operating profit (as adjusted) as a percentage of 2009 net sales at least 11%; or - 2009 gross profit (as adjusted) as a percentage of 2009 net sales at least 25.7%.
+• 2010 diluted earnings per share (adjusted as described below) of at least \$1.60 per share;

+- 2010 operating expenses (as adjusted) at budgeted exchange rates (including selling, general, administrative and research and development expenses but excluding goodwill impairment charges) less than or equal to \$752 million; - 2010 net operating profit after tax (as adjusted) of at least \$419 million; - · 2010 net income (as adjusted) above \$260 million; - 2010 operating profit (as adjusted) as a percentage of 2010 net sales at least 12%; or - 2010 gross profit (as adjusted) as a percentage of 2010 net sales at least 29%.

 Based on criteria established at the beginning of the performance period, the Compensation Committee adjusted the results on which performance achievements were based to eliminate the effects of specified items.
 The adjustments were intended to ensure that achievements represented the underlying performance of the core business.
-The categories of adjustments that were allowed related to restructuring charges, acquisitions and dispositions, goodwill impairment, specified litigation-related costs, capital market transactions, tax adjustments and accounting changes.
+The categories of adjustments that were approved by the Compensation Committee related to loss on debt redemption, restructuring and other related charges in connection with our global manufacturing strategy and a European manufacturing facility closure, acquisition related expenses, restructuring credits, gains on sale of available-for-sale securities, foreign currency exchange gains related to our Venezuelan subsidiary, the related tax adjustments for each of such items and the impact of foreign currency translation to reflect budgeted exchange rates rather than actual exchange rates for 2010.